Basic Education for Adults

 - Obtain the educational skills necessary to become full partners in the educational development of their children.

-Adult literacy, family learning, workplace skills enhancement, English language instruction, citizenship classes integrated with English literacy, basic skills education, I-BEST, high school equivalency preparation, and similar programs are all part of the state’s Adult Basic Education services.
+Adult literacy, family learning, workplace skills enhancement, English language instruction, citizenship classes integrated with English literacy, basic skills education, I-BEST, high school equivalency preparation, and similar programs are all part of the state’s Basic Education for Adults services.

 These activities help adults practice, learn from, and master the skills and strategies required for responsible citizenship, productive employment, and family self-sufficiency.

-Other Program Characteristics: Adult Basic Education programs are provided by the state’s 34 community and technical colleges and by 10 community-based organizations.
+Other Program Characteristics: Basic Education for Adults (formerly known as Adult Basic Education) programs are provided by the state’s 34 community and technical colleges and by 10 community-based organizations.
 The Adult Education Advisory Council has adopted updated performance goals, Adult Learning Standards, and a statewide standardized assessment system that are applicable to all providers.
 Service providers have developed broad-based, community-wide literacy programs using a variety of funding sources.
 For example, providers enter into local agreements to deliver basic skills for participation in WorkFirst, refugee resettlement and job training programs, as well as for inmates of state and local correction facilities.

 Low-income, low-skill adults needing basic skills and employment skills are now successfully being served by I-BEST.
-This intensive effort is a national model and puts a professional technical instructor as well as an ABE/ESL instructor in the classroom at the same time.
+This intensive effort is a national model and puts a professional technical instructor as well as a BEdA/ESL instructor in the classroom at the same time.

 Student Achievement Initiative: In 2006, the State Board for Community and Technical Colleges adopted a System Direction with an overall goal to “raise the knowledge and skills of the state’s residents” by increasing educational attainment across the state.
 The Student Achievement Initiative is a new performance funding system for community and technical colleges.
 Its purposes are to both improve public accountability by more accurately describing what students achieve from enrolling in our colleges each year, and to provide incentives through financial rewards to colleges for increasing the levels of achievement attained by their students.
 It represents a shift from funding entirely for enrollment inputs to also funding meaningful outcomes.
 Learn more: http://www.sbctc.ctc.edu/college/e_studentachievement.aspx